Associate Professor Eric Deakins Dr

 - Young, Mark (2010) Factors of IT outsourcing in NZ

-- Lin, Ye (2008) An evaluation of online personalization in NZ, China, and USA
+- Lin, Ye (2008) An evaluation of online personalization in NZ, China, and the USA

 - Chian, Chunying (2006) A semantic web-based ontological framework for virtual communities

 I have a keen interest in researching management policy and practice that is capable of achieving step-change improvements in business performance.
 My research within tertiary-level education, health, government, and primary production typically concerns value stream bench marking and transferable best practices, increasingly involving consideration of smart technologies and social media that support the new business models capable of transforming even whole industries.

 In New Zealand, a lack of purposeful engagement between tertiary-level academe and supply chain industry is a significant issue inhibiting the competitiveness of both sectors.
 Too often, provider self-interest and structural inflexibility is hindering delivery of responsive and relevant teaching and research.
 My research, in collaboration with academics in Europe and Australasia, is investigating the role of the education integrator as a catalyst for purposeful industry-academe engagement in an era of Web 2.0-enabled open learning.
 In proposing this novel approach to education provision and industry engagement, it addresses pedagogical issues, regional stakeholder needs, and the skills required by today’s graduates.
 It is planned to incorporate many of these ideals into the new campus development in Tauranga.